impierce/credential-converter/README.md

 ```

 ### Keyboard & mouse layout
-Use the up and down arrows, tab or F2 to navigate between prompts.
+Use the up and down arrows or tab and F2 to navigate between prompts.
-The left and right arrows enable you the choose from the tabbers.
+The left and right arrows enable you the choose within the prompts with tabbers.
+The normal keyboard layout can be used for entering file paths.
+All values are saved automatically.
+Enter can still be used as well to move to the next prompt.
+Clicking the complete button in the topright or enter on the last prompt will move you to the next page.

 ## Contributing
 Feel free to fork this repository, submit issues, and make pull requests.
 Any contributions are welcome and appreciated.

-## License
-???
-This project is licensed under the MIT License.
-See the LICENSE file for details.